-At the office of Marine View Law & Escrow, P.L.L.C., our lawyers bring legal counsel to individuals who seek to discharge debts under Chapter 7 and Chapter 13 of the federal bankruptcy laws.
-We offer comprehensive representation, taking over all legal matters related to your bankruptcy filing.
-We will assist you throughout the bankruptcy process, from the initial filing until your case is finally resolved.
+At the office of Marine View Law & Escrow, P.L.L.C., I am attorney Renee Roman and I bring legal counsel to individuals who seek to discharge debts under Chapter 7 and Chapter 13 of the federal bankruptcy laws.
+I offer comprehensive representation, taking over all legal matters related to your bankruptcy filing.
+I will assist you throughout the bankruptcy process, from the initial filing until your case is finally resolved.

-When you hire us to assist you with bankruptcy, we will start by determining whether you are eligible to permanently discharge debts under Chapter 7.
+When you hire me to assist you with bankruptcy, I will start by determining whether you are eligible to permanently discharge debts under Chapter 7.
 Under the 2005 revisions to the bankruptcy laws, you must qualify under a "means test," demonstrating to the bankruptcy court that you lack the financial means to repay your creditors over a three- to five-year period.

-We will explain the means test and verify that you qualify for Chapter 7 protection, and then will prepare and file all the paperwork to complete the process.
-We will protect you from creditors, and will represent you at the 341 Hearing in Bankruptcy Court, working directly with the Bankruptcy Trustee to discharge your debts.
-Before you file, we will carefully explain which debts cannot be discharged, such as student loans, child support obligations and taxes.
-We will advise you regarding what property you can keep, whether this is your home, vehicles or other property used in your business, cars or other personal property.
+I will explain the means test and verify that you qualify for Chapter 7 protection, and then will prepare and file all the paperwork to complete the process.
+I will protect you from creditors and will represent you at the 341 Hearing in Bankruptcy Court, working directly with the bankruptcy trustee to discharge your debts.
+Before you file, I will carefully explain which debts cannot be discharged, such as student loans, child support obligations and taxes.
+I will advise you regarding what property you can keep, whether this is your home, vehicles or other property used in your business, or other personal property.

 There are some debts and obligations that will not be discharged in a Chapter 7 bankruptcy.
 These debts include:

-- Federal, State, and local taxes that became due in the last 3 years;
+- Federal, state and local taxes that became due in the last three years;

 - Any debt for death or personal injury cases caused while driving while intoxicated;

-- Divorce and property settlements are not dischargeable unless the other party agrees to the discharge;
+- Divorce and property settlements, which are not dischargeable unless the other party agrees to the discharge;

-- Debts which were not listed in your bankruptcy petition; and
+- Debts that were not listed in your bankruptcy petition; and

 - Any debts incurred after you filed for bankruptcy.